-Dr. Allen is an Assistant Professor and Physician Scientist in the Department of Radiation Oncology at the University of Iowa.
+Dr. Allen is an Associate Professor and Physician Scientist in the Department of Radiation Oncology at the University of Iowa.
 Dr. Allen is a redox biochemist with expertise in manipulating metabolic oxidative stress to enhance radiation and chemotherapy effectiveness and reduce associated treatment related toxicities.
 He is also a practicing Radiation Oncologist who participates in developing clinical trials including the phase I trial demonstrating that pharmacological ascorbate is safe, well tolerated and possibly efficacious when combined with standard of care chemoradiation therapy in pancreatic cancer (NCT01852890).

 He is noted for his dedication and established interest in pursuing translational basic science in the field of metabolic oxidative stress and cancer biology as well as his demonstrated ability to lead pre-clinical and multi-disciplinary clinical translational research teams.

 - Ketogenic diet phase 1 trials using chemo-radiation for head & neck cancer and lung cancer.
 NCT01975766 and NCT01419587.
 A phase 1 trial of high dose-ascorbate in glioblastoma multiforme.
 NCT01752491.
 JM Buatti PI; BG Allen, Co-I; A phase 2 trial of pharmacological ascorbate combined with chemotherapy in stage IV non-small cell lung cancer NCT02420314.
 M Furqan PI, BG Allen Co-PI; A phase 2 trial of pharmacological ascorbate in glioblastoma multiforme.